canonical/lxd/doc/reference/devices_nic.md

   When using this method, LXD derives the `nictype` option automatically.
   The value is read-only and cannot be changed.

-  Other device options that are inherited from the network are marked with a "yes" in the "Managed" column of the NIC-specific tables of device options.
+  Other device options that are inherited from the network are marked with a "yes" in the "Managed" field of the NIC-specific device options.
   You cannot customize these options directly for the NIC if you're using the `network` method.

 See {ref}`networks` for more information.